 Eviction Guidance for AHFC Public Housing Families

-Will I be Evicted?
+Will I Be Evicted?

-In compliance with the eviction moratorium enacted through the Centers for Disease Control and Prevention, AHFC will not evict residents for nonpayment of rent if they are experiencing financial hardship as a result of COVID-19, residents will be notified of overdue rent balances and residents that fail to comply with the terms of their lease agreement or other rules may still be subject to eviction.
+Although AHFC is not going forward with evictions for those who are experiencing a financial hardship as a result of COVID-19, residents will be notified of overdue rent balances and those that fail to comply with the terms of their lease agreement or other rules may still be subject to eviction.

-Will I Need to Catch Up on Unpaid Rent?
+Will I Need To Catch Up On Unpaid Rent?

 Yes.
-Although AHFC is not going forward with evictions for those who are experiencing a financial hardship as a result of COVID-19, this does not mean that you don't have to pay rent, or that you won't have to catch up on unpaid rent.
+Although you may be experiencing a financial hardship as a result of COVID-19, this does not mean that you don't have to pay rent, or that you won't have to catch up on unpaid rent.
 Click the link below for helpful advice on how to make paying rent a priority, now and in the future.